Gauntlet (1985 video game): Development

 Originally called Dungeons, the game was conceived by Atari game designer Ed Logg.
 He claimed inspiration from his son's interest in the paper-based game Dungeons & Dragons and from his own interest in the 1983 four-player dungeon crawl for the Atari 8-bit computers, Dandy.

 The game's development spanned from 1983 to 1985, with a team being led by designers Ed Logg and Roger Zeigler.
 The working title became legally unavailable in April 1985, so it was renamed Gauntlet in May.
 Based upon some of the most elaborate hardware design in Atari's history to date, it is the company's first coin-operated game that features a voice synthesizer chip.

 Another game that Gauntlet bears a striking resemblance to is Time Bandit (1983), especially its Atari ST version released in 1985, which led to claims of one possibly being a "clone" of the other.
 However, Time Bandit designer Harry Lafnear stated that his game was based on Konami's earlier arcade game Tutankham (1982), and that he only found out about Gauntlet after the Atari ST version was completed in late 1985.
 He believes neither game copied each other, but that their similarities stem from being inspired by earlier "maze shoot 'em up" titles such as Tutankham.
 In 2008, Retro Gamer magazine called Tutankham "an early Gauntlet".

 Dandy dispute

 Ed Logg, the co-creator of Asteroids and Centipede, is credited with the original game design of Gauntlet in the arcade version, as well as the 1987 NES release.
 After its release, John Palevich threatened a lawsuit, asserting that the original concept for the game was from Dandy, a game for the Atari 8-bit home computers written by Palevich and published in 1983.
 The conflict was settled without any suit being filed, with Atari Games doing business as Tengen allegedly awarding Palevich a Gauntlet game machine.
-While he is credited with "special thanks" through 1986, Logg is entirely removed from credits on later releases and as of 2007 Logg claims no involvement with the NES game.
+(Logg did not program the NES version.)
 Dandy was later reworked by Atari Corporation and published for the Atari 2600, Atari 7800, and Atari 8-bit computers as Dark Chambers in 1988.